Change search

 Halmstad University, Sweden.

 Turtles and Ethics: Experiential Learning through Game-making2023In: Proceedings of the Annual Hawaii International Conference on System Sciences: 56th Annual Hawaii International Conference on System Sciences / [ed] T. X. Bui, IEEE Computer Society, 2023, Vol. 3, p.
-4671-4680Conference paper (Other academic)
+4671-4680Conference paper (Refereed)

 Abstract [en]